-"It'll be favorable to the opposition and considerably disadvantageous to the ruling party."
+"It'll be favourable to the opposition and considerably disadvantageous to the ruling party."

 Park's approval ratings fell sharply from 61 to 46 percent in the days after the disaster - her lowest since coming to power in February last year - and show little sign of improving.

-Opposition candidates look set to win key mayoral races in Seoul, neighboring Incheon and Busan in the southeast, but Park's ruling conservative Saenuri Party is unlikely to suffer landslide defeats.
+Opposition candidates look set to win key mayoral races in Seoul, neighbouring Incheon and Busan in the southeast, but Park's ruling conservative Saenuri Party is unlikely to suffer landslide defeats.

 Polls by Gallup Korea in late May suggested more than 40 percent of voters still supported the Saenuri Party, while only 28 percent said they supported the main opposition party.